Board of Directors: information

 The KBC Group Remuneration Policy is a framework for a sound remuneration practice within KBC Group worldwide in line with the corporate sustainability strategy and considering the European and different national legislations aiming sustainability (including article 5 of the Disclosure Regulation).

-In order to comply with the Belgian company Code a specific Remuneration Policy for the members of the Board of Directors and the members of the Executive Committee has to be approved by the General Meeting of Shareholders.
-A proposal in this respect will be submitted to the next Annual General Meeting on the 6th of May 2021.
-Once approved, this policy will be made available in the table below.
+In order to comply with the Belgian company Code a specific Remuneration Policy for the members of the Board of Directors and the members of the Executive Committee has been approved by the General Meeting of Shareholders.
+This policy (incl. the result of the vote) is made available in the table below.

 The Board of Directors has drawn up a policy regarding the desired amount of diversity in the composition of the Board itself and in the Executive Committee (EC).
 The aim of this policy is to guarantee diversity in terms of know-how, experience, gender and geographical background.
 It aims to ensure that the Board and the EC can both fall back on a broad base of relevant competences and know-how and receive diverse opinions and input for their decision-making process.

 The policy stipulates that the Board should have a balanced composition to ensure that it has suitable expertise in the area of banking and insurance, the requisite experience in executive management and a broad awareness of societal and technological developments.

 - at least one-third of the Board’s members must be of a different gender than the other members;

 - the members of the Board must be of different nationalities, with due account being taken of the different geographical areas where KBC is active;

 - at least three directors must be independent within the meaning of and in line with the criteria set out in Article 7:87 of the CAC;